International-Data-Spaces-Association/IDS-testbed/InstallationGuide.md

 The testbed is run in a docker network defined earlier in this document called `broker-localhost_default`.

-Before running your images as a container, add `--network=testbed` to the `docker run` command
+Before running your images as a container, add `--network=broker-localhost_default` to the `docker run` command

 ```
 docker build -t <IMAGE_NAME:TAG> .